Program Description

 The Student Experience

-If you want to expand on topics learned in the classroom, consider completing an undergraduate research project or internship.
-Students can also get involved on campus through one of the department’s clubs: the American Association of Petroleum Geologists (AAPG), the Association of Environmental & Engineering Geologists (AEG), and the Society of Economic Geology (SEG) all have chapters at the U.
+If you are looking to get involved, consider serving on a department committee or completing an undergraduate research project with a faculty member (GEO3900) or internship with an off-campus organization (GEO5900); there are many opportunities for students to earn credit and receive funding for undergraduate research.
+Students can also get involved on campus through one of the department’s clubs: the American Association of Petroleum Geologists (AAPG), the Association of Environmental & Engineering Geologists (AEG), and the Society of Economic Geology (SEG) all have chapters at the U, as well as GeoClub and Inclusive Earth.

 Career Opportunities